-These banana oatmeal pancakes are incredibly light, fluffy, and moist.
+These banana oat flour pancakes are incredibly light, fluffy, and moist.
 They are made in a blender, and the whole family will absolutely love them.
 They are gluten free, dairy free, and refined sugar free.

-I have a pretty lone lineup of fabulous pancake recipes on my blog, but this one really stands out to me.
+I have a pretty long lineup of fabulous pancake recipes on my blog, but this one really stands out to me.

 I think the main reason is because they are soft and delicate, but they hold up really well.
 You can pile them high with toppings, and they won't fall through.